November 14, 2019

 Many of us add our professional email accounts and work tools to our personal devices so that we can stay up to date outside of work.
 While this may be easier for some than others, keeping your work and personal tech separate ensures you can ‘shut off’ from work.

 Push notifications and nudges are great, but when unwinding after work, receiving consistent work-related notifications can feel overwhelming or produce a sense of ‘guilt’ for not working around the clock.
-Consider putting your phone on ‘Do Not Disturb’ mode or disabling notifications after certain times in the day/night.
+Consider putting your phone on ‘Do Not Disturb’ mode or disabling notifications after certain times.

 We’ve all heard the adage that laughter is the best medicine.
 While laughter can help to relieve stress, most studies and science point specifically to the positive results and benefits of laughter in and outside of the workplace.
-If you enjoy watching television or checking social media before bed, consider watching something lighthearted and funny, like a clip from your favourite stand-up comedian (or that cute cat-video you love).
-Inducing laughter can help us unwind, relax, and destress!
+If you enjoy watching television or checking social media before bed, consider watching something lighthearted and funny.
+Inducing laughter can help us unwind, relax, and destress.

 Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
 Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales